Sofiman/BenEaterProgramAssembler/README.md

-# Ben Eater Program Compiler
+# Ben Eater Program Assembler

-Compile your program to binary for your [Ben Eater's Computer](https://eater.net/8bit) version (with a custom set of instructions and memory settings) !
+Assemble/Compile your program to binary for your [Ben Eater's Computer](https://eater.net/8bit) version (with a custom set of instructions and memory settings) !
 Multiple ways of personnalisation implemented.
 I would love improving this project, Give me your ideas!

 ## Getting Started